9 Comments

 Buzon Electronico

 You can access your buzon by clicking on the "Buzon" button on the top of the main page of the Agencia Digital or by using this direct link.
-The username (usario) and password (contraseña) is on the "Registro de Solicitud de Cambio de Calidad Migratoria", the confirmation of your successful application (see above under 4th page).
+The username (usario) and password (contraseña) is on the "Registro de Solicitud de Cambio de Calidad Migratoria", the confirmation of your successful application (see above under 4th page, especially if you can't find your login data).

 Be aware that notifications sent via the buzon are considered "officially delivered".
 If you don't react to a deadline Migraciones usually gives in these notifications (in most cases only 5 days), your application can be dismissed.
 So, if you get a notication from Migraciones informing you that you haven’t uploaded a required document, that an uploaded document isn’t to their liking or they want an additional document, don’t waste any time.